Inside This Issue

 Compressed Gas Policies:

 Proper storage of compressed gases in healthcare organizations remains a common challenge and this month’s EC News includes a checklist for policies compliant with both EC.02.05.09 and NFPA 99-2012 requirements.
 The checklist is located in this edition of EC News, and they also provide a link to access a Word version of the checklist for use within your organization.
 As issues with compressed gas storage are frequently cited, we would encourage our readers to download and use this document to help evaluate your policies and practices for gas storage.
-The link to that Word document is found here.

 Surveyors in Multi-Tenant Buildings: